Bad content floods the web. It’s so bad that schools are giving out guidelines for sites to avoid when collecting information for reports.

 Writers are smart people.
 We can tell if an article is written in five minutes or if the author has an agenda.
 We can spot rewritten content a mile away.
 Always use reliable sources for your research because it’s your reputation on the line.

-Just because it’s written, doesn’t make it so.
+Just because it’s written, doesn’t make it true.
 Use your gut and get out your magnifying glass.
 If it smells rotten, it probably is.

 Where do you go for your information —and how do you know it’s correct?